magento/devdocs/src/cloud/setup/first-time-setup-import-prepare.md

 To edit `composer.json`:

-1. Go to the Magento installation directory that contains the code that you downloaded from GitHub as the [file system owner]({{ site.baseurl }}/cloud/before/before-workspace-file-sys-owner.html).
+1. Go to the project installation directory that contains the code that you downloaded from GitHub as the [file system owner]({{ site.baseurl }}/cloud/before/before-workspace-file-sys-owner.html).
 1. In a text editor, open `composer.json` in the project root directory.
 1. Substitute the following value in the `require` section: